tusharkalal20/Personal-Finance-Analysis/README.md

 - **Unnamed Columns:** I used the PowerQuery editor to make the first rows as headers.
 - **Null Values:** Every alternate row has a null value that contains time data from the preceding row which is not required for our analysis.
 All such rows were deleted as there was no loss of meaningful data.
 - **Date formatting:** I have formatted the date to 'dd-mm-yy' format and created an additional column that stores the date information in mm/dd/yy (US format)
-- **Data Labelling:** A crucial requirement for the desired analysis is to have the information that describes each transaction.
-This labeling of data by 'Type' and 'Component' was done by applying right filters and populating data for each category all at once.
-Moving forward, it would be a good practice to do this periodically (bi-weekly or monthly) as part of tracking the expenses.
+- **Data Labeling:** A crucial requirement for the desired analysis is to have the information that describes each transaction.
+This labeling of data by 'Type' and 'Component' was done by applying the appropriate filters and populating data for each category all at once.
+Moving forward, it would be a good practice to do this periodically (on a bi-weekly or monthly basis) as part of tracking the expenses.

 ## Reporting Wireframing
 In an effort to establish the foundational structure of the dashboard and generate the necessary reports, I used Microsoft Powerpoint for the initial design.
 Please note that this step serves only as a reference, and adjustments to the chart layout may be necessary once actual data is incorporated.
 Regardless, it provides a solid starting point for visualizing the potential outcome.